zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-graph/rdf-graph/query-graph/graph-query-update.md

   Add a new highlight with pagerank >= 0.0035 as the condition, size = 3X as the visual effect.
   ![ALT text is not available for this image](images/60-account-222-and-neighbors.png " ")

-16. Similarly account #4 has a higher PageRank but is not in the top 10 by #transfers while account #380 is in the top 10 by #transfers but not by PageRank.
+7. Similarly account #4 has a higher PageRank but is not in the top 10 by #transfers while account #380 is in the top 10 by #transfers but not by PageRank.
   So let us look at those two and their neighbors.

-  Execute the pararaph which queries the neighbors of accounts #4 and #380.
+  Execute the paragraph which queries the neighbors of accounts #4 and #380.

     ```
     <copy>%pgql-pgx